dominodatalab/reference-project-domino-ray-llama2/README.md

-These instructions correspond to the template to fine-tune Llama2 series at `doc/source/templates/04_finetuning_llms_with_deepspeed` in this repository.
+This is a fork of the official Ray project.
+The following instructions correspond to the template to fine-tune Llama2 series at `doc/source/templates/04_finetuning_llms_with_deepspeed` in this repository.
+Please look at `README.rst` for more details regarding the Ray project.

 # [Domino] Set up instructions